theogravity/new-error/README.md

     code: 'ERR_INT_500',
    /**
     * (optional) Protocol-specific status code, such as an HTTP status code.
 Used as the
-    * default if a Low Level Error status code is not specified or defined.
+    * default if a Low Level Error status code is not defined.
     */
-    statusCode: 500
+    statusCode: 500,

+    /**
+     * (optional) Log level string / number to associate with this error.
+     * Useful if you want to use your logging system to log the error but
+     * assign a different log level for it.
+Used as the default if a
+     * Low Level log level is not defined.
+     */
+    logLevel: 'error'
   }
 }